Health Services

 What else do I need to know about MGP?

-Ripley MGP antenatal clinic is held on Mondays at Ripley Valley State Secondary School, Goodna MGP antenatal clinic is held on Thursdays at the Goodna Community Health Centre.
+Ripley MGP antenatal clinic is held on Tuesdays at the Ripley Satellite Hospital, Goodna MGP antenatal clinic is held on Thursdays at the Goodna Community Health Centre.
 You must be willing and able to attend your appointments at the relevant community clinic.

 If you require additional care from an obstetric doctor, these appointments will be conducted at the Ipswich Hospital Antenatal Clinic.
 Where ever possible your midwife will attend this appointment with you.